devendra999/MyJS/HRQuestions.md

 leave reason for
 ------------------------------------------------------------
 turabit : When I joined the company I told hr I need 2 weeks leave in future. hr told me ok you can take.
-When I took permission for leave they were refused and I took leave and they were terminated me.
+When I took permission for leave they were refused and I took leave and they were terminated me. webcreta : After a few months, they were told me you have to come to the office twice a month on Saturday without any reason, so I left the company at that time.